rh4hunnid/nyNotTimes/README.md

     cd nyNotTimes
     ```

-3. Install the dependencies:

-    ```bash
-    pip install -r requirements.txt
-    ```

-4. Install the script as a command-line tool:
+3. Install the script as a command-line tool:

     ```bash
     pip install .